QuantEcon/lecture-source-jl/rst_files/fundamental_types.rst

     y

-Similar can also be used to pre-allocate a vector with a different size, but the same shape
+We can also use ``similar`` to pre-allocate a vector with a different size, but the same shape

 .. code-block:: julia

     x = [1, 2, 3]
-    y = similar(x, 4) # make a vector of length 4
+    y = similar(x, 4)  # Make a vector of length 4

-Which generalized to higher dimensions
+Which generalizes to higher dimensions

 .. code-block:: julia

     x = [1, 2, 3]
-    y = similar(x, 2, 2) # make 2x2 matrix
+    y = similar(x, 2, 2)  # Make a 2x2 matrix

 Manual Array Definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^